 The Axioma Group respects your privacy and is committed to protecting your personal data.
 Personal data or personal information (collectively, “Personal Data”) means any information about an individual from which that person can be identified.
 It does not include data that does not identify you.
-This Notice describes how the Axioma Group collects and processes Personal Data, including Personal Data received by Axioma, Inc. in the United States of America from the European Economic Area (“EEA”), the United Kingdom (“UK”), and Switzerland.
+This Notice describes how the Axioma Group collects and processes Personal Data, including Personal Data received by Axioma, Inc. in the United States of America from the European Economic Area, inclusive of the European Union (“EEA”), the United Kingdom (“UK”), and Switzerland.
 We publish this Notice in order to inform you of our privacy practices, and tell you about your privacy rights and how the law protects you.

 You can click on the links below to jump to specific privacy-related issues.